Guttz/guttz.github.io/_posts/2019-06-15-hydra-smart-agent-foundations.md

 agent.delete(new_resource_url)
 ```

-**It's important to note,** that all these straighforward requests are now supported by a Caching Redis-layer.
-So everytime you query for a resource that the Agent already has it will be instatly fetched from Redis.
+**It's important to note,** that all these straightforward requests are now supported by a Caching Redis-layer.
+So every time you query for a resource that the Agent already has it will be instantly fetched from Redis.

 ### That's not only it...